lepnfldcan/Pirate-Dice-Game/README.md

-Here’s a revised version of your README without hashtags:

----

 **Dice Game**

 A simple and interactive dice game created as part of a beginner web development course.
 This project started with template files provided by the course lecturer, but I've made significant modifications to the styling and appearance to make it my own.